-You are required to upload a photo to complete and submit the application.
+You are required to upload a photo to submit the application.
 The photo must be in .JPEG format and the file size limit for uploads to the application form is 256KB.

-In completing the form, your recommender can include your email address so that you are notified that the letter has been submitted.
+When completing the LOR form, your recommender can include your email address so that you are notified when the letter is submitted.